-The YMCA expects employees to provide the Association with reasonable notice of lateness or absence.
 If you are going to be late or absent from work, you must personally call your supervisor at least two hours prior to the start of the scheduled shift to inform your supervisor of the absence or lateness and the reason why you will be absent or late.
+If the reason qualifies as sick time under the New York State Paid Sick and Safe Leave, disclose that the reason for calling is for sick time, no further information is needed.
+The same applies to FMLA.
 If the supervisor is not available, a voice mail message should be left to inform the supervisor of the absence or lateness.